Possession of a Firearm by a Convicted Felon

 Although the penalties are harsh, important defenses exist in these cases including a showing that the evidence should be suppressed because of an illegal search or seizure.

 Other defenses revolve around self-defense.
-In some cases, the defenses resolve around showing that the defendant did not possess the firearm on an actual or constructive basis.
+Sometimes, the defense revolves around a showing that the defendant did not actually or constructively possess the firearm.

 Attorneys for Felony in Possession of a Firearm in Tampa, FL